-- For example, share what happened and when: "I lost my job on 3/20/2020 when my place of business permanently closed" or "I was laid off from my job on 4/2/2020 when my place of business closed but hope to return to work during the summer when the business reopens."
-When possible, indicate whether the job loss appears to be temporary or permanent, and include letters from your employer. - o Document income prior to job loss or income reduction (copy of 2019 tax return or paystubs prior to job loss or income reduction). - o Document current income, including unemployment or other work sources. - o Predict, to the best of your ability, what the remainder of the year looks like, as well as any anticipated income (severance or unused vacation pay).
+- For example, share what happened and when: "I lost my job on 3/20/2024 when my place of business permanently closed," or "I was laid off from my job on 4/2/2024 when my place of business closed but hope to return to work during the summer when the business reopens."
+When possible, indicate whether the job loss appears to be temporary or permanent, and include letters from your employer. - o Document income prior to job loss or income reduction (copy of a tax return or pay stubs prior to job loss or income reduction). - o Document current income, including unemployment or other work sources (i.e. include a copy of your most recent pay stub, if working). - o Predict, to the best of your ability, what the remainder of the year looks like, as well as any anticipated income (severance or unused vacation pay).